Introduction to early childhood education

 This program equips students with an understanding of theory and research in developmental psychology.
 A doctorate in developmental psychology will cover the domains of human development and environmental and biological influences.
 Students in this program focus on a specific aspect of developmental psychology such as cognitive neuroscience or developmental psychopathology.

-Doctorate in leadership and administration
+Doctorate in organizatinal change and leadership

-For students interested in pursuing a career in leadership and administration, this doctoral program provides the knowledge, skills, and tools required for employment.
+For students interested in pursuing a career in leadership or administration, this doctoral program provides the knowledge, skills, and tools required for employment.
 Students will learn how to promote student achievement, enhance problem solving skills, analyze data, and understand the fundamentals of educational planning.

 Doctorate in education